ehkim12/cloudberry_builder/README.md

     git clone https://github.com/ehkim12/cloudberry_builder.git
     ```

+3. Make run.sh executable

+    ```shell
+    cd cloudberry_builder
+    chmod +x run.sh
+    ```

-3. Enter the repository and run the `run.sh` script to start the Docker container.
+4. Enter the repository and run the `run.sh` script to start the Docker container.
 This will start the automatic installation process.
 Depending on your environment, you may need to run this with 'sudo' command.

     - For latest Cloudberry DB release running on a single container